Rey Vargas: Vargas vs. Magsayo

 On 9 March 2022, it was announced that Vargas would challenge the reigning WBC featherweight champion Mark Magsayo in what was the champion's first title defense.
 Magsayo was ranked #2 by The Ring at featherweight.
 The fight was officially announced for 9 July 2022.
 It headlined a It headlined a Showtime card which took place at the Alamodome in San Antonio, Texas.
 Despite his role as the challenger, Vargas entered the fight as the favorite, with most odds-makers having him Magsayo a +105 underdog.
 He won the fight by split decision.
 Two of the judges scored the fight 115–112 in his favor, while the third judge scored the bout 114–113 for Magsayo.
 Vargas was knocked down with a counter right in the ninth round, but his opponent failed to capitalize on it.
 He landed 196 of 687 total punches (29%) and 135 of 339 power punches (40%), compared to Magsayo's 132 total punches and 92 power punches.

+Super featherweight

 Vargas vs. Foster

-On 24 August 2022, Vargas received permission from the WBC to enter into negotiations for a title unification bout with the reigning WBA "Super" featherweight champion Leo Santa Cruz.
+On 24 August 2022, Vargas received permission from the WBC to enter into negotiations for a title unification bout with the reigning WBA "Super" featherweight champion Léo Santa Cruz.
 As Vargas and Santa Cruz failed to reach an agreement, Vargas was instead permitted by the WBC to move up a weight class and face O'Shaquie Foster for the vacant WBC super featherweight title.
 The fight took place on 11 February 2023, at the Alamodome in San Antonio, Texas.
 Vargas suffered the first loss of his professional career, as Foster won the fight by unanimous decision, with scores of 116–112, 117–111 and 119–109.
 He struggled to compete at his usual range and was only able to land 101 total punches through the twelve rounds, 43 less than Foster, and 66 power punches, 21 less than Foster.

+Return to featherweight

+Vargas vs. Ball

+On March 8, 2024 in Riyadh, Saudi Arabia, Vargas retained his WBC featherweight title via split draw against Nick Ball.

+Champion in Recess

+Following his fight with Ball, Vargas took time off from the ring due to an undisclosed injury that required surgery.
+During this time, he was made Champion in Recess, with Stephen Fulton capturing the vacant title in February of 2025.
+On June 27, it was announced that Vargas would return to the ring to face Carlos Castro.
+This news came following the announcement that Fulton would be moving up in weight to face O'Shaquie Foster for his WBC super-featherweight title that month, with Fulton potentially vacating his featherweight title and leaving Vargas free to be reinstated as champion and defend against Castro.
+However, the bout with Castro never took place as Fulton's bout with Foster was pushed back to October, thus extending his reign.
+It is unclear if there are plans to reschedule Vargas' bout with Castro.